sympatovit/condenser/readme.md

 condenser makes it easy to install, configure, launch, and manage Steam application servers.

-With condenser, all of your Steam servers are configured in compact, portable json - allowing you to quickly spin up, alter, clone, and migrate any arbitrary number of servers from one simple, generic platform.
+With condenser, all of your Steam servers are configured in compact, portable json - allowing you to quickly spin up, alter, clone, and migrate any arbitrary number of servers from one common platform.

 condenser also provides a convenient way to store your Steam server configuration in source control.